Minh-Than/rust-apollonius-problem/README.md

 Trying to rewrite an existing Java project of mine in Rust to learn `egui`.
 Currently not finished.

-## Issues:
+## Issues and tasks:

 - [x] (IMPORTANT) Inverse poles aren't being shown / calculated properly
-- [ ] Finish the rest of the components for calculating Apollonius circles
+- [x] Finish the rest of the components for calculating Apollonius circles
 - [ ] Fix circle selection handling issue due to overlapping unique allocating rects
+- [ ] Add scaling capability for the 3 circles
+- [ ] Change colors of some shapes (3 given circles, homothetic centers) upon different theme
+- [ ] Cleaning and refactoring logics in `central_panel` if possible